2014 Community Violence Prevention Summit

 The 2014 Community Violence Prevention Summit's theme was: Neighborhood Solutions: Moving from Conversation to Action.
 On Saturday, Feb.
 22, 2014, over 200 attendees participated in an event that encouraged communities and residents to learn about and discuss strategies they can use to stem the violence in our communities.
 Partnering in this effort were the San Diego County District Attorney's Office and over 10 other organizations.

 The community is concerned about the gang violence which has a significant negative impact on children, youth, and any community.
 This summit addressed the issue and brought in community leaders working to impact the violence.

-The keynote speaker was Julio Marcial, Program Director for The California Wellness Foundation.
-The California Wellness Foundation hasbeen a leader in moving foundations to see violence as a public health issue.
-For details and research, please review their Resource page.
+The keynote speaker was Julio Marcial, Program Director for the California Wellness Foundation.
+The California Wellness Foundation has been a leader in moving foundations to see violence as a public health issue.
+For details and research, please review its Resource page.

 Attendees attended workgroups to discuss strategies, initiatives and share information.
 The six workgroups were:

 - Know Your Rights (Capt.
 McElroy; NAACP President Lei-Chala I. Wilson, Esq.)